DWashington3/Daily_Practice/README.md

   Well, that wasn't daily practice.
 Haha!
 I've managed to do light VBA practice at work almost daily, however, I have a desire to learn other things!
 I learned I really enjoy DevOps.
 My team is fairly new but very valuable so i personally want to better my skills.

   So I said all of that just to say my focus has changed and I will be practicing different things daily.
-  My new intrest consist of the following:
+  My new interest consist of the following:
  -  JIRA cloud
  -  Confluence
  - JQL